April 27, 2020

 We understand the concern and uncertainty you may be experiencing surrounding the coronavirus (COVID-19).
 We are doing everything we can to be consistent with the CDC and public health recommendations and continue to provide you with the highest quality service you have come to expect from us.

+Will we continue with our efforts to limiting exposure to our patients, visitors and staff.
 Every patient and visitor (designated driver) will be contacted the day prior to surgery and asked specific screening questions.
 If you answer yes to any of the screening questions, your surgery may be postponed.
 If your driver answers yes to any of the screening questions, you will be asked to consider another driver to accompany you to the Center.

 Capital City Surgery Center has implemented, and continues to practice, the following measures to keep our patients, visitors and employees safe: